Chiayi turkey rice

 Chiayi turkey rice (嘉義火雞肉飯) is a bowl of rice with shredded turkey layered on top, often accompanied by pickled radish.
 The rice is drizzled with a kind of gravy made from the turkey drippings and soy sauce.
-It is an iconic specialty from Chiayi County in central Taiwan and was featured on the Netflix TV series Street Food Season 1.
+It is an iconic specialty from Chiayi City in central Taiwan.

 History

 After World War II, many US troops (mainly the US Air Force) were stationed in Taiwan.
 After the US military brought turkeys in, they were bred by farmers in central Taiwan.
 Due to the hardship after the war, it was not easy for ordinary people to eat chicken.
 The turkey is larger, with a lower price than chicken, and its nutritional value is also high, thus it became a good alternative.
 Local food stalls thought of using turkey as a snack ingredient.
 Traditionally, in Taiwan, the turkey breast is steamed and shredded into turkey slices, which are spread on the rice, and the sauce is poured onto it, which is called turkey shredded rice.